tomjn/WordPress-The-Right-Way/README.md

 # WordPress The Right Way

-This book is a condensed resource of best practices for and by WordPress developers.
+This book is a condensed resource of best practices for and by WordPress developers, intended to fast track developers past common mistakes and painful problems.

 This is a living document and will continue to be updated with more helpful information and examples as they become available.